moinwiki/moin/docs/user/rest.rst

  | minimal width | maximal width (will take the maximum screen space)                                                                                                           |
  +---------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------+

+**Note**
+The Moin2 ReST parser does not add the <colgroup><col width="9%"><col width="91%">
+HTML markup added by the Sphinx parser (the width attribute generates an HTML validation error), nor does it use Javascript to adjust the width of tables.
-**Note** **RSTTODO** The moin2 ReST parser does not add the <colgroup><col width="9%"><col width="91%"> HTML markup.
-Tables will always be of minimal width (unless there is CSS styling to set tables larger).
+Under Moin2, tables and table cells will be of minimal width (unless there is CSS styling to set tables larger).

 Admonitions
 ===========

-Admonitions are used as a caution/notification block.
+Admonitions are used to draw the reader's attention to an important paragraph.
+There are nine admonition types: attention, caution, danger, error, hint, important, note, tip, and warning.

+The ReST parser uses "error" admonitions to highlight some ReST syntax errors.

 **Markup**: ::

- .. caution:: Caution!
+    .. caution:: Be careful!
- .. danger:: Danger!
+    .. danger:: Watch out!
- .. error:: Error!

- .. note:: This is a paragraph
+    .. note:: Phone home.
- .. admonition:: By the way

 **Result**:

- .. caution:: Caution!
+.. caution:: Be careful!
- .. danger:: Danger!
+.. danger:: Watch out!
- .. error:: Error!

- .. note:: This is a paragraph
+.. note:: Phone home.
- .. admonition:: By the way

-**Notes**:
- - **RSTTODO**: Admonitions are not working.
-Generates: <div class="None"> and <p style="">

 Comments
 ========

-Comments are not shown on the page but depending on the output formatter they might be included as HTML comments (``<!-- -->``).
+Comments are not shown on the page.
+Some parsers may create HTML comments (``<!-- -->``).
+The Sphinx parser suppresses comments in the HTML output.
+Within the Moin2 wiki, comments may be made visible/invisible by clicking the Comments link within item views.

 **Markup**: ::